-(a) A formal complaint must be submitted in writing within six months of the last alleged occurrence.

-(b) A complaint must be submitted through the Union and/or directly to the Executive Director (or the equivalent or designate).
-When the Executive Director has received a complaint, she will notify the respondent and the union staff representative of the substance of the complaint in writing within 15 days.

-(c) The complaint must contain the specific instance(s) and date(s) that the alleged harassment occurred, the names of any witnesses, an explanation of how the action constitutes a violation of Article 29 (Harassment), and the remedy sought.

-(d) The Executive Director or her designate will investigate the complaint and will complete her report in writing within 30 days.

-(e) The Employer will take action to resolve the complaint within 10 days of receiving the investigator's report.

-(f) The Employer will advise the respondent, the complainant and the Union in writing of the substance of the investigator's report and the resolution of the complaint.

-(g) If the resolution involves separating employees, reasonable efforts will be made to relocate or reschedule the respondent.
-The complainant may agree in writing to be transferred or rescheduled.

-(h) If the resolution involves separating an employee and a respondent who is not an employee, reasonable efforts will be made to remedy the situation.
+- (a) A formal complaint must be submitted in writing within six months of the last alleged occurrence. - (b) A complaint must be submitted through the Union and/or directly to the Executive Director (or the equivalent or designate).
+When the Executive Director has received a complaint, she will notify the respondent and the union staff representative of the substance of the complaint in writing within 15 days. - (c) The complaint must contain the specific instance(s) and date(s) that the alleged harassment occurred, the names of any witnesses, an explanation of how the action constitutes a violation of Article 29 (Harassment), and the remedy sought. - (d) The Executive Director or her designate will investigate the complaint and will complete her report in writing within 30 days. - (e) The Employer will take action to resolve the complaint within 10 days of receiving the investigator's report. - (f) The Employer will advise the respondent, the complainant and the Union in writing of the substance of the investigator's report and the resolution of the complaint. - (g) If the resolution involves separating employees, reasonable efforts will be made to relocate or reschedule the respondent.
+The complainant may agree in writing to be transferred or rescheduled. - (h) If the resolution involves separating an employee and a respondent who is not an employee, reasonable efforts will be made to remedy the situation. - (i) If the respondent is the Executive Director (or equivalent), or where there are possible systemic issues or multiple complaints, the following process will be used:

-(i) If the respondent is the Executive Director (or equivalent), the Union will notify the Chair (or equivalent) of the Board of Directors (or equivalent), the Respondent and CSSEA within fifteen (15) days of receiving the complaint.
-The Board of Directors CSSEA and the Union will appoint a mutually agreeable independent investigator.
-The independent investigator will investigate the complaint within thirty (30) days of receiving it and submit her report to the Board of Directors.
-The Union will be apprised of the resolution.

-(j) The Employer may take appropriate action, including discipline, against a complainant if the investigation determines that the complaint is frivolous, vindictive or vexatious.

-29.5 Appeal

-(a) Disputes resulting from actions taken under this article may be grieved within 30 days at Step 3 of the grievance procedure.

-(b) A grievance must be submitted through the Union to an arbitrator from the list of arbitrators in Appendix B.

-(c) The Arbitrator may first try to reach a resolution acceptable to the Employer and the Union.

-29.6 Systemic Issues

-In the case of possible systemic issues or multiple complaints, the Employer and the Union may agree to seek the assistance of an independent investigator agreeable to the parties.
-The investigator will examine any underlying issues that may contribute to harassment in the workplace and recommend preventative and corrective measures to the parties.
-This provision does not preclude an employer from seeking an independent investigator if the Union does not agree to an appointment and/or the Employer deems one necessary on the merits of the situation.
+- 1) The complaint will contact the Union. - 2) As soon as possible but within 30 days, the Union will notify the Executive Director (or equivalent).
+Article 29.4 (a) and (c) apply to the notice.
+The Executive Director (or equivalent) will inform the Employer's Board of Directors. - 3) The Employer and the Union will appoint either Brian Foley or Corrin Bell to resolve the complaint.
+(The person appointed is referred to below as "the Appointee".) - 4) After consultation with the parties involved, the Appointee will establish the process to resolve the complaint.
+The process may include - at the Appointee's discretion - any of the following (or any combination of them): fact-finding, mediation, making recommendations or a full report, or conduct an expedited arbitration.
+In exercising his or her discretion with respect to the process, the Appointee will consider the parties' desire that the process be fair and expeditious, that it minimizes disruption in the workplace, that it respects individual privacy to the degree possible in the circumstances, and that it keeps cost to a reasonable level.
+The Appointee will submit any report or recommendation to the Employer and the Union.
+The report and recommendation will remain confidential and the respondent.
+The Appointee may stipulate conditions she/he deems appropriate with respect to distribution.
+Any outcomes of the process are without or precedent for other proceedings. - 5) The Appointee's fees and expenses will be shared by the Employer and the Union. - (j) The Employer may take appropriate action, including discipline, against a complainant if the investigation determines that the complaint is frivolous, vindictive or vexatious.